openearth/flowmap/README.rst

-  docker run openearth/flowmap flowmap --help docker run openearth/flowmap flowmap generate --help docker run openearth/flowmap flowmap generate --help
+  docker run openearth/flowmap flowmap --help docker run openearth/flowmap flowmap generate --help docker run openearth/flowmap flowmap generate inputfile.nc

 In the case of Delft3D you can convert the default nefis output to netCDF using the vs_trim2nc.m matlab script.
 There is also direct nefis support in development, but that has not been properly tested.